-In 2021, MEG continued implementation of its third-generation production pad design which can reduce pad size by up to 40% of prior well pad designs.
+In 2022, MEG continued implementation of its third-generation production pad design which can reduce pad size by up to 40% from prior well pad designs.
 The third-generation production pad design involves running injection and producer wells across from each other as opposed to side-by-side.
 This design allows for simplistic pad expansions with minimal footprint impact.
 In addition, MEG continues to optimize production pad design, the design of access roadways and gathering lines to reduce right of way widths and overall footprint.

-MEG is committed to minimizing total land disturbance in its operations and in 2021 continued restoration and reclamation activities within the Wandering River Caribou Range and Christina Caribou Range, both which overlap Boreal Woodland Caribou habitat.
-These restoration efforts will assist in the species recovery efforts being undertaken by the Province of Alberta.
-To date, MEG has completed a total of approximately 9,500 hectares of restoration in high quality caribou habitat.
+MEG is committed to minimizing total land disturbance in its operations and in 2022 continued restoration and reclamation activities within the Christina Caribou Range that overlaps Boreal Woodland Caribou habitat.
+This restoration program assists in the species recovery efforts being undertaken by the Province of Alberta.
+To date, MEG has completed a total of approximately 10,000 hectares of restoration in high quality caribou habitat.

-Further work in 2021 included obtaining reclamation certification of three gas well sites and ninety-eight exploration core hole sites, as well as initiating the civil reclamation scope of an exhausted borrow pit.
-MEG continues to maintain compliance with our obligations to remove inactive infrastructure from its operations.
+Further work in 2022 included obtaining reclamation certification of three gas well sites and seven exploration core hole sites, as well as the continuation of a large civil reclamation scope of an exhausted borrow pit.
+MEG also continues to maintain compliance with obligations to remove inactive infrastructure from operations.